+'''

 cat /var/log/maillog

+'''
-Mar 3 16:25:33 MACHINENAME sendmail[7225]: i23GPXvm007224: to=<user@localhost.localdomain>, ctladdr=<root@localhost.localdomain> (0/0), delay=00:00:00, xdelay=00:00:00, mailer=local, pri=30514, dsn=2.0.0, stat=Sent

-Each log entry starts with a timestamp, the name of the system sending the email, the name of the mail server (sendmail), and a unique identification number.
+Mar 3 16:25:33 MACHINENAME sendmail[7225]: i23GPXvm007224: to=<user@localhost.localdomain>, ctladdr=<root@localhost.localdomain> (0/0), delay=00:00:00, xdelay=00:00:00, mailer=local, pri=30514, dsn=2.0.0, stat=Sent Each log entry starts with a timestamp, the name of the system sending the email, the name of the mail server (sendmail), and a unique identification number.
 The address of the recipient follows the to= label and the address of the sender follows ctladdr=.
 Additional fields provide the name of the mailer and the time it took to send the message.
 If a message is sent correctly, the stat= label is followed by Sent.

 A message is marked Sent when sendmail sends it; Sent does not indicate that the message has been delivered.
-If a message is not delivered due to an error down the line, the sender usually receives an email saying that it was not delivered, giving a reason why.
+If a message is not delivered because an error occurred farther down the line, the sender usually receives an email saying that it was not delivered and giving a reason why.

-If you get a lot of email, the maillog file can grow quite large; the syslog logrotate (page 543) entry is set up to archive and rotate the maillog files regularly.
+If you send and receive a lot of email, the maillog file can grow quite large.
+The syslog logrotate (page 559) entry is set up to archive and rotate the maillog files regularly.